ARM-software/CMSIS-DSP/ComputeGraph/README.md

 But we can observe that even if is is no more stationary, it is periodic.
 After consuming 160 samples the behavior should repeat.

 One can use the resampler in the [SpeexDSP](https://gitlab.xiph.org/xiph/speexdsp) project to test.
-If we decide to consume only 40 samples in input to have less latency, then the resample of SpeexDSP will produce 37,37,37 and 36 samples for the first 4 executions.
+If we decide to consume only 40 samples in input to have less latency, then the resampler of SpeexDSP will produce 37,37,37 and 36 samples for the first 4 executions.

 And (40+40+40+40)/(37+37+37+36) = 160 / 147.